fernandahelenco/wex-design-system-shadcn-UX/PACKAGE_MAINTENANCE.md

 ### Step 1: Receive the Export

+The Theme Builder exports all 3 layers.
 The designer will provide either:
-- A downloaded CSS file, or
+- Downloaded CSS files, or
 - CSS code copied from the Theme Builder export panel

-### Step 2: Update tokens.css
+### Step 2: Update tokens.css (Layer 1)

 Replace the contents of `packages/design-tokens/dist/css/tokens.css` with the exported CSS.